CGSbioinfo/RnaSeq/README.md

 <br>

-### 6. Table and plot of number of reads per sample
+### Step 4: Table and plot of number of reads per sample

 **Script:** bin/indexQC.R